akka/alpakka/docs/src/main/paradox/mqtt.md

 Then let's create a source that connects to the MQTT server and receives messages from the subscribed topics.

+The `bufferSize` sets the maximum number of messages read from MQTT before back-pressure applies.

 Scala
 : @@snip [snip](/mqtt/src/test/scala/docs/scaladsl/MqttSourceSpec.scala) { #create-source }